tdhock/cs105-205-305-fall-2022/how-to-ask-questions.md

 and lots of questions to answer.
 This will hopefully get you answers faster and save us all some frustration!

+## Are you in the right directory?

+By far the most frequent issue is a message such as "no such file or directory" or "file not found."
+Often the problem is that you are not in the right working directory.
+Fix by changing working directory (cd command).

 ## Before asking a question: do a web search

 Learning to solve your own problems as they come up is a very